Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

 ### Theron Windrunner
 Human, M. (b.
 1475 DR)
 ###### Appearance
-  Theron carries himself with the energy of a young adventurer eager to uncover the world’s mysteries.
+  Theron carries himself with the energy of a young adventurer eager to uncover the world's mysteries.
 His sun-kissed skin reflects days spent in the wild, while his windswept brown hair and piercing green eyes gleam with curiosity.
 A faint scar across his left brow hints at a few early scrapes, but his boyish, confident grin suggests he relished every moment.
-  He wears a rugged, well-worn jacket over a practical tunic, and his utility belt is stocked with cartographer’s tools, rope, and a trusty journal.
+  He wears a rugged, well-worn jacket over a practical tunic, and his utility belt is stocked with cartographer's tools, rope, and a trusty journal.
 ###### Info
   Head of The Academy discipline Cartography and Exploration since 1502 DR.
   Encouraged by Zara Brightscale to investigate Mithdral,